 Christmas is celebrated by most of the Capetonians, as almost 80% of the population in Cape Town are belong to various Christian faith groups.
 Most of the Mother City's christians belong to Dutch Reformed churches, Apostolic churches and Pentecostal or charismatic churches, Anglican, Methodist or Catholic churches.
 Most of the Capetonian Christians are very religious and these holidays are celebrated with lots of joy and sharing.

-Cape Town Festive Season will start with the official switch-on of the Christmas lights by Cape Town's executive Mayor Aldermann Patricia de Lille.
-The entertainment on the Grand Parade will start in the afternoon and the official opening of the festival with the switch-on of the Christmas lights is expected to take place at 20.30h.
-The spectacle will include laser displays and fireworks.
-Dubbed as largest free open-air public event, some of South Africa's top entertainers such local bands will be part of the vibrant streetparty.
-So this is certainly one event not to miss if you are in town.
+Cape Town Festive Season will start with the official switch-on of the Christmas lights.
+The entertainment on the Grand Parade will start in the afternoon and the official opening of the festival with the switch-on of the Christmas lights is expected to take place around 20h00.
+The spectacle usually includes laser displays and fireworks.
+Dubbed as largest free open-air public event, some of South Africa's top entertainers such Dr Victor & The Rasta Rebels, Shekhinah and Emo Adams have been part of the vibrant street party over the last years.
+Lets see what will happen this year.

 We have found a wonderful special treat for you when you are in Cape Town.
 Plan to go to one of the wonderful outdoors Carols by Candlelight Concerts in Cape Town when you stay in the Mother City.
 Listening to splendid orchestras or choirs as well as singing along popular festive tunes while overlooking the stunning beaches, the lush winelands or enjoying the calmness of a church will set you in the festive mood at once.